-Bear Flat Pleasant Valley Trail is a 15.3 mile moderately trafficked out and back trail located near Payson, AZ that features beautiful wild flowers and is rated as difficult.
+Bear Flat Pleasant Valley Trail is a 15.3 mile moderately trafficked out and back trail located near Payson, Arizona that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Trailhead is difficult to find..steep areas with loose gravel...trail is poorly marked.